phr00t/jMonkeyVR/README.md

 <i>PRO-TIP: Use anisotropic filtering & do NOT directly access the VRApplication "cam", use getCamera() instead!</i>

 <b>Using the GUI</b>

+Get the size of the GUI "canvas" by calling VRGuiManager.getCanvasSize().
+This will return the screen resolution when not in VR mode, and the virtual resolution size of the GUI canvas in VR mode.

 The GUI system has two options: automatic & manual positioning.
 Automatic positioning will always keep the GUI elements floating infront of the view, while manual will let you center it manually, where it will stay as the player moves their head.
 The default is automatic positioning.